 The tension of this conflict was already building before and during the time of Jesus Christ, as indicated in the Gospel accounts.
 The Jews were not happy to be under the yoke of Rome so their expectation of Messiah coming to liberate them and establish Israel as a sovereign nation was their greatest aspiration.
 Such expectation led to their deep disappointment when realizing Jesus was not going to act as a military leader like the Judges of old.

-First century Jewish historian Josephus covers the continuing buildup of tension between the Jews and Rome with many bloody rebellions which led to the destruction of Jerusalem in 70 A.D. under the rein of Vespasian, whereby over half a million Jews were slaughtered.
-Yet that was just the beginning of bloody wars between the Romans and the Jews, which continued on for another half a century.
+First century Jewish historian Josephus covers the continuing buildup of tension between the Jews and Rome with many bloody rebellions which led to the destruction of Jerusalem in 70 A.D. under the rein of Vespasian, whereby over a million Jews were slaughtered.
+Yet that was not the end of the bloody wars between the Romans and the Jews, which continued on for another half a century.

 These bloody conflicts always ended with the Jews being subdued by the Romans, but not without great loss of Roman lives.
 One notable rebellion, during the reign of Emperor Hadrian, was the Bar Kokhba Revolt.
 Led by a man who claimed to be the Messiah, called Bar Kockhba (Son of the Star), the whole nation of Israel came against Rome, causing great mayhem for some time.
 Eventually the rebellion was crushed, but not without massive bloodshed on both sides.

 Eusebius describes this history, “…that the doctrine and church of our Savior daily increased; but the calamities of the Jews were aggravated with new miseries.”
 So it was, even though God permitted such severe persecution from both Jews and Rome, Divine Providence had turned their swords on each other.
 The rider on a fiery red horse, who was given a great sword – is an expressive emblem of God’s poetic justice upon those two persecuting powers.

 Third Seal: Scarcity